NHS North West BAME Assembly

 North West BAME (Black, Asian, and Minority Ethnic) Assembly: a strategic advisory group to tackle inequalities

-The disproportionate effect of the COVID pandemic on ethnic minorities shone a light on the many demographic, geographical, and socioeconomic factors which. contribute to health inequalities
+The disproportionate effect of the COVID pandemic on ethnic minorities shone a light on the many demographic, geographical, and socioeconomic factors which. contribute to health inequalities.

-The North West Regional BAME Assembly was set up in July 2020 as a strategic advisory group for senior NHS leaders from Black, Asian, and Minority Ethnic backgrounds to shape an agenda for long-term structural change.
-The Assembly’s brief is to make a measurable, significant, and sustainable step change in tackling racism, discrimination and health inequalities.
+The North West Regional Black, Asian, and Minority Ethnic Assembly was set up in July 2020 as a strategic advisory group for senior NHS leaders from Black, Asian, and Minority Ethnic backgrounds to shape an agenda for long-term structural change.

 Taking an inclusive approach